-There are basically three ways to study martial arts:
+There are basically three ways to study martial arts: group classes, private lessons or a combination thereof.

 To be sure, the best approach is the combination of group and private training, but it may surprise you to learn that the worst approach is taking private lessons exclusively.